 Emotional Support: Due to the high sesquiterpene levels in copaiba, it often contributes to feelings of emotional balance.

 Magnifier: Copaiba is also known as a magnifier, or potentiator.
-When copaiba is used with another essential oil, it will increase the therapeutic properties of that oil.
+When copaiba is used with another essential oil, it will increase the beneficial properties of that oil.
 With the addition of copaiba, you may have excellent results with using less oil than you normally would.

 Obviously, I ordered this oil as soon as possible to try it for myself!